About the Challenge

 Recognizing the existential threat that climate change poses to New York City and the world, Mayor Bill de Blasio has set the ambitious goal to reduce citywide greenhouse gas emissions 80 percent below 2005 levels by 2050.
 With Mayor de Blasio’s commitment, New York City reaffirmed its continued leadership in addressing global climate change.
 Because buildings account for nearly three-quarters of New York City’s emissions, the Mayor also released One City: Built to Last-Transforming New York City’s Buildings for a Low Carbon Future.
 The plan is a comprehensive, 10-year roadmap to improve the energy efficiency of the city's buildings, and sets an ambitious goal to reduce the city’s building-based emissions 30 percent by 2025 in order to be on the pathway to 80 x 50.

 We know we can’t achieve our ambitious goals without the help of partners from the private sector.
-Since 2007, 17 of New York City’s leading universities, the 10 of the largest hospital organizations, 23 commercial firms,10 commercial owners, 20 residential management firms, and 18 hotels have accepted the NYC Carbon Challenge, pledging to voluntarily reduce their building-based emissions by 30 percent or more over the course of ten years.
+Since 2007, 17 of New York City’s leading universities, 10 of the largest hospital organizations, 24 commercial firms,11 commercial owners, 21 residential management firms, and 18 hotels have accepted the NYC Carbon Challenge, pledging to voluntarily reduce their building-based emissions by 30 percent or more over the course of ten years.
+In total, current participants account for over 500 million square feet of real estate, or more than 9 percent of citywide building square footage.

 The Carbon Challenge works by inspiring a high-level commitment within organizations, creating a platform for the exchange of ideas and best practices, and providing simple tools to measure progress along the way.
 As they explore new ideas and opportunities to meet the Challenge goal, participants will also reveal effective strategies for energy efficiency that can be scaled up across New York City and beyond.

 Learn how these 10 early achievers met the Carbon Challenge goal:

 Press and Announcements